Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/Hardware/Stage_2.md

 <td>
 Explains how to set up the configuration file `xrt.ini` and run the hardware design to generate profile data using the XRT flow.<br />
 <a href="./Stage_2.md#Open-Multiple-Profile-Runs-in-the-Vitis-Analyzer">&nbsp; &nbsp; &nbsp; - Open multiple profile runs in the AMD Vitis&trade; Analyzer</a> - This exercise helps you understand how to open different profile summaries (two different runs) in a single Vitis Analyzer view.<br />
 <a href="./Stage_2.md#Profiling-Data-Explanation">&nbsp; &nbsp; &nbsp; - Profiling Data Explanation</a> - This explains how to analyze the AI Engine core, memory, and interface profiling data.
-Also discusses what action should be taken based on the stall time and DMA lock time.<br />
+Also discusses what action is to be taken based on the stall time and DMA lock time.<br />
 </td>
 </tr>